-- The student's age, maturity, and ability to understand consequences. - The student's disciplinary record including the nature of any prior misconduct and the number of prior instances of misconduct frequency of prior incidents. - The effectiveness of Any previous disciplinary consequences and/ actions or interventions used and the student's response to those interventions; - The circumstances and or context in which the behavior occurred. - The student's IEP, 504 Accommodation Plan, or designation as a student suspected of having a disability status if applicable. - The student's current FBA (Functional Behavioral Assessment) and BIP (Behavior Intervention Plan) if applicable. - When appropriate and at the discretion of administration, individuals may participate in restorative practice strategies and/or educational components,
+- The student's age, maturity, and ability to understand consequences. - The student's disciplinary record including the nature and frequency of prior incidents. - The effectiveness of previous disciplinary actions or interventions and the student's response. - The circumstances and context in which the behavior occurred. - The student's IEP, 504 Accommodation Plan, or suspected disability status if applicable. - The student's current FBA (Functional Behavioral Assessment) and BIP (Behavior Intervention Plan) if applicable. - When appropriate and at the discretion of administration, individuals may participate in restorative practice strategies and/or educational interventions to promote accountability and learning.